 The next user interaction expects a list with VMs and issues to be selected:

 You can select VMs by clicking on the Not set link in the Select VMs to configure property.

 This will open a new window where you can add the VMs on which you want to work.
 Due to the fact that many of the remediations actions are related to VM advanced configuration change, only Powered Off VMs are available for applying changes.

 Once the VMs are selected, the issues list below will get automatically populated.

 The list will contain all issues, which are available for remediation for the selected VMs.
 You can easily modify the list by clicking on it and add/remove issues.

 Once you select the desired objects and issues, you can start the remediation by clicking Submit.

 The workflow log contains information about all actions that were performed:

 You can now have out of the box remediation workflows with the Runecast Analyzer vRO plugin.
 Currently, there are 43 security settings which can be easily applied using the plugin.
 It takes minutes to deploy and saves hours!

 Would you like to know more?
-Register here for the webinar with vExpert Ivaylo Ivanov.
+Check the recording of the webinar with Ivaylo Ivanov, VCIX-DCV.